Cecilia went home in March, as did Tobias. We thought it was for three weeks of COVID lockdown, but it turned out to be forever.

 My Bird list in Ngoye Forest:Green Barbet – LIFER for me (yes, I know, Aitch); Yellow-streaked Greenbul; Tambourine Dove; Delegorgue’s Pigeon; Crowned Hornbill; Olive Woodpecker; GT Woodpecker; Orange-breasted Bush Shrike; Mountain Wagtail; Red-eyed Dove; Hadeda Ibis; Narina Trogon; HEARD: Wood Owl; Diederik Cuckoo;

 Other creatures on the trip: Samango monkey; Red Squirrel; Thick-tailed Bushbaby (heard at night); Rainbow Skink; Banded Forester Butterfly;

-We flew in on our first trip to Malawi.
+We flew in on our first trip to Malawi in 1990.
 Just me and Aitch.
 At Lilongwe airport we hired a car from the brochures on the desk, not from the kiosks in the airport.
 Well, man on the phone said they didn’t have any presence at the airport to save money, but they were nearby, they’d be there in a jiffy.
 Cheap.
 I like that.

 The airport emptied till it was just us, so we took our bags to the entrance and sat in the shade waiting.
 There was no-one there but a bored youth sitting in a Honda with sagging suspension, but we were chilled and the airport garden needed birding.
 Eventually I went back to the desk to phone the man.
 He was amazed: “My man should have been there long ago!”